 Shenzhen Golf Courses

-About a third of the golf courses in China are in Guangdong Province, particularly around Shenzhen, where they cater to Hong Kong businessmen and an increasing number of nouveau riche mainland entrepreneurs.
+At one time about a third of the golf courses in China are in Guangdong Province, particularly around Shenzhen, where they cater to Hong Kong businessmen and an increasing number of nouveau riche mainland entrepreneurs.

 Golf courses around Shenzhen have names like Shenzhen Tycoon and Noble Merchant.
 A membership in Taiwan-financed Tomson Golf Course in Shanghai---which reportedly has bunkers filled with powdered marble---cost $94,000.
 Visitors can play for $200 and have their clubs carted around by women caddies.
 Some golf course offer night golf for people who don't want to damage their skin in the sun.

 The trend of building golf courses and luxury home developments around them is eating up valuable agricultural land and driving farmers off their land.
 In some cases land is seized using underhanded methods by local officials, who often force farmers of their land and give them relatively little compensation.
 The Washington Post described farmers who was thrown off their land to make way for a golf course and received chunks of land one fifth the size of what they previously owned and construction jobs at the golf course development.
 When they complained to the government after not being paid for two months work they were jailed.

 At the top of the golf course heap in China is the Mission Hills Golf Club, China's only international-standard golf resort and the largest golf complex in the world.
 It boasts ten courses.
 The nearest competitor, Pinehurst in North Carolina, has eight.